-39.(1) The First Nation may invest the First Nation's financial assets under the conditions set out in this Law or in another First Nation law.

-(2) If the First Nation intends to invest the First Nation's financial assets, the Council must first approve an investment management strategy.

-(3) The Council must establish policies and procedures respecting the development, approval and periodic review of an investment management strategy for the First Nation's financial assets.

-(4) If the First Nation is authorized to invest the First Nation's financial assets, the Council may authorize the director of finance to invest the First Nation's financial assets

-(a) as specifically approved by the Council, or

-(b) in accordance with the investment management strategy approved by the Council under subsection (2).

-(5) Despite any other provision in this Law, the First Nation may only invest government transfer funds in investments specified in paragraph 82(3)(a), (b), (c) or (d) of the Act and in investments in securities issued by the First Nations Finance Authority or a municipal finance authority established by a province.
+- 42.(1) The First Nation may invest the First Nation's financial assets under the conditions set out in this Law or in another First Nation law. - (2) If the First Nation intends to invest the First Nation's financial assets, the Council must first approve an investment management strategy. - (3) The Council must establish policies and procedures respecting the development, approval and periodic review of an investment management strategy for the First Nation's financial assets. - (4) If the First Nation is authorized to invest the First Nation's financial assets, the Council may authorize the director of finance to invest the First Nation's financial assets - (a) as specifically approved by the Council, or - (b) in accordance with the investment management strategy approved by the Council under subsection (2). - (5) Despite any other provision in this Law, the First Nation may only invest the following funds in investments specified in paragraph 82(3)(a), (b), (c) or (d) of the Act and in investments in securities issued by the First Nations Finance Authority or a municipal finance authority established by a province:

+- (a) government transfer funds; and

+- (b) local revenues.

-(6) The Council must establish policies and procedures identifying the financial institutions or types of financial institutions in which the First Nation may invest its funds.
+- (6) The Council must establish policies and procedures identifying the financial institutions or types of financial institutions in which the First Nation may invest its funds.